Topics Map > SCS Computing > Software

 quantumchemgauss3.png

 3.3 Click on the Element button on the Builder panel and Element Fragments palette will be shown.
-Select Carbon Tetrahedral and click on of the hydrogen atom to make toluene.
+Select Carbon Tetrahedral, make sure that its carbon is shown in green, if not click on it, and click on of the hydrogen atom to make toluene.

 3.4 Use Minimization routine to quickly improve geometry: click the Clean button (the broom icon).
 GaussView will run a classical mechanics minimization of the prepared structure.
 The calculation will be completed very fast.
 Save your work as toluene.com